postalservices/7zbomb/README.md

 **For educational use only.**
 Running or extracting this outside of a controlled environment may crash your system or consume all disk space.

+Levels 1–50 are separate zip bombs: Each level (from Level 1 to Level 50) is an independent zip bomb.
+You can choose to extract any individual layer without needing to extract all layers.

+**Customization:**
+The script is customizable, and you can modify it to generate as many layers as you want.
+Feel free to adjust the number of layers or the compression settings based on your needs.

 ## Usage